 Recently, doped rare-earth manganates such as $La{1-x}Ca_xMnO_3$ (LCMO) have stirred considerable excitement due to the observation of very large magnetoresistance in these materials (3).
 These manganates show a "metal-semiconductor" transition as a function of temperature.
-A measurable, although anomalous, field effect has been seen in these semiconducting colossal magnetoresistance (CMR) manganate materials (4).
-These materials are perovskites and are closely lattice-matched to the common perovskite ferroelectrics; thus, they present an interesting opportunity to create field effect devices that may potentially be both electrically and magnetically tuned.
+A measurable, although anomalous, field effect has been seen in these semiconducting colossal magnetoresistance (CMR) manganate materials rovskite ferroelectrics; thus, they present an interesting opportunity to create field effect devices that may potentially be both electrically and magnetically tuned.